List of Desperate Housewives characters: Nora Huntington

 Nora Huntington (Kiersten Warren) was dancing on a cruise where she met Tom.
 The two ended up having a one-night stand and Nora became pregnant.
 When Tom finds out that he has a daughter named Kayla, he meets Nora in Atlantic City.
 Lynette thinks the two of them are having an affair until Tom explains the truth.
 Nora asked for back child support which Tom owes.
 Lynette finally agrees to give her the money, as long as Nora stays away from their family.
 But Nora wants the two families together and spends the money on an apartment close to Wisteria Lane.

-When Tom wants to open a pizzeria, Lynette doesn't appreciate the idea, but meddling and intrusive Nora is supportive.
-Behind Lynette's back Nora meets Tom at a restaurant and they have dinner together.
-Nora makes a move on Tom but he swears he does not want anything more and tells her he loves his wife.
+When Tom wants to open a pizzeria, Lynette doesn't appreciate the idea, but Nora is supportive.
+Behind Lynette's back Nora meets Tom at a restaurant, and they have dinner together.
+Nora makes a move on Tom, but he swears he does not want anything more and tells her he loves his wife.
 Nora is very upset and leaves.
 After Tom tells Lynette what happened, Lynette breaks into Nora's house and threatens that if Nora ever comes near Tom again, she will hurt her.
 Nora decides to move to Mexico with Kayla, to work as a stripper in a dance club.
 Lynette tries to sue for custody of Kayla.
 Shopping at Field's Supermarket, she and Nora run into each other and Nora confronts her about the custody case.
-Meanwhile, psychotic Carolyn Bigsby creates a hostage situation, which results in Carolyn shooting Nora in the chest.
+Meanwhile, Carolyn Bigsby creates a hostage situation, which results in Carolyn shooting Nora in the chest.
 Before Nora dies, Lynette promises her that she will love Kayla like she was her own daughter, and Nora dies.

 Nora appeared among other deceased characters in the series finale.